phaustin/quantecon-example/book/docs/matplotlib.md

 Suppose we usually prefer our axes to go through the origin, and to have a grid.

-Here\'s a nice example from [Matthew Doty](https://github.com/xcthulhu) of how the object-oriented API can be used to build a custom `subplots` function that implements these changes.
+Here's a nice example from [Matthew Doty](https://github.com/xcthulhu) of how the object-oriented API can be used to build a custom `subplots` function that implements these changes.

-Read carefully through the code and see if you can follow what\'s going on
+Read carefully through the code and see if you can follow what's going on

 ```{code-cell} ipython3